 The Queens Library serves 2.3 million people from 62 locations plus seven Adult Learning Centers and two Family Literacy Centers.
 It circulates among the highest numbers of books and other library materials in the country.

-Bridget Quinn-Carey is the Interim President and CEO.
+Dennis M. Walcott is the President and CEO.
 A senior management team, comprised of specialists in a variety of areas, including Community Library Services, Information Technology, Marketing and Communications, Technical Services, Finance, and Human Resources, provide expertise in their respective fields.